necodeIT/flutter_single_instance/README.md

 ## Limitations

 - ~~Currently this package does not provide a way to bring the existing instance to the front.
-If you have any ideas on how to achieve this, please open an issue or a pull request.~~ This limitation has been resolved in version 1.2.0 (unstable).
+If you have any ideas on how to achieve this, please open an issue or a pull request.~~ This limitation has been resolved in version 1.2.0.